 Then at that moment, Smokey Robinson walks in—I knew Smokey from school.
 He asked Berry, “Hey, what’s Mickey doin’ here?”
 Berry said, “He’s gonna be the A&R man for the company.”
 Smokey then said, “Oh man, great.
 I’ve got a session tomorrow.
 Can you get me a couple musicians?”
 I said, “You got it—I can get any of the musicians…I know just what you need.”
 So that’s how we started (at Motown), with a handshake.
 It was just me, Berry, Smokey and a few other writers.

-Here’s a video of Bruce Springsteen performing the hit “Devil with a Blue
+Bruce Springsteen performs the hit “Devil with a Blue Dress On,”

 DK: Did you see yourself more as a songwriter & producer, or as an A&R man & executive?